ThornDuke/sams-pwd-generator/README.md

 8 to 16 characters.
 Passwords all have at least one uppercase character, one lowercase character, one number, and one special character.

-You can configure the set of characters that will be used to create passwords.
+You can configure the character set that will be used to create passwords, the number of passwords produced with every 'spin', and the minimum number of uppercase characters, lowercase characters, numbers or symbols that must be contained in each password.

 ## Installation